tvanantwerp/automated-social-images/blog.md

 	// Most social media platforms have an image ratio of 1.91:1.
 	// Facebook recommends 1200x630, X/Twitter 800x418, LinkedIn 1200x627.
 	// Facebook's recommendation will work well for all platforms, so we'll use that.
-	// These dimensions were chosen in May, 2024.
+	// These dimensions were chosen in May 2024.
 They may change in the future. const canvas = new Canvas(1200, 630);
 	const { width, height } = canvas;
 	const ctx = canvas.getContext('2d');